016 – Why Ikigai Is The Most Honourable and Rewarding Thing One Can Do

 He currently works at Scrum Ventures, a venture capital firm in the bay area that has close ties with Japanese companies, and because of this he is exposed to Japanese work culture.

-If he would define ikigai in a one-sentence definition, he would say it is about a sense of purpose, feeling a sense of purpose.
-For Yohei, ikigai is having a sense of purpose and living in moments that make you feel alive.
-It is the sense of living and being present.
+Ikigai is a Japanese term that has profoundly influenced Yohei's mindset.
+If he were to define it in one sentence, he would say that ikigai is about having a sense of purpose and living in moments that make you feel alive.

 The sense of purpose.
 Living in a moment that makes you feel alive.
 That's what ikigai is about." - Yohei Nakajima